-A stop instruction applied to an output FIFO will complete pending memory writes (where data is available), reset the stream count and restore the FIFO to non-streaming mode.
+A stop instruction applied to an output FIFO will complete pending memory writes (where data is available), reset the stream count, remove any extra addresses which have been calculated and restore the FIFO to non-streaming mode.
 A stop instruction applied to an input FIFO will take the counterpart action, discarding all data currently in the FIFO.